Why Business Degrees Matter

 To remain competitive in this changing business landscape, today’s organizations need talented individuals who have the right mix of knowledge and skills at all organizational levels to help them navigate the changes.
 They need employees who grasp the traditional business functions – accounting, finance, human resources, management, marketing, as well as soft skills such as leadership, problem solving, and team management.
 There’s also strong demand for workers who have a global mindset and are technology savvy.

 As the only public university in Chicago’s Southland, Governors State University offers a top quality business education.
 GSU’s College of Business recently received the highest accreditation in business from the Association to Advance Collegiate Schools of Business (AACSB).
-Less than 5% of 16,000 business schools in the world ha vearned this distinction.
-It is a reflection and affirmation of the high quality programs provided by GSU’s College of Business offers to its students.
+Less than 5% of 16,000 business schools in the world have earned this distinction.
+It is a reflection and affirmation of the high quality programs that GSU’s College of Business offers to its students.

 GSU’s College of Business takes pride in its high quality faculty and staff.
 COB faculty are dedicated teachers and researchers who contribute to the business community and general public through many service activities.
 COB faculty publish in top journals including the Journal of Finance, Accounting Review, Harvard Business Review, Journal of Advertising, Journal of Organizational Behavior, among others.
 They also provide consulting services to area business to help them improve their internal systems and grow their competitive advantage.

 GSU’s business students learn from the experts in the field both in and outside of the classroom.
 They participate in various activities including student club events, field trips, and speaker series.
 They also take advantage of internship opportunities to obtain hands-on experience, which will better prepare them for business careers once they graduate.